kolinkorr839/kubernetes_playground/README.md

+# Kubernetes

-# Kubernetes files based on: https://phoenixnap.com/kb/kafka-on-kubernetes
+1. These are based on: https://phoenixnap.com/kb/kafka-on-kubernetes